AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/experimentation.md

 When you want to measure the impact of intervention X on outcome Y, it is possible that the real cause of both is the confounding factor C. If the data is not achieved by randomizing persons on X, the impact is harder to measure, and the analysis explicitly accounts for C. Randomization breaks the dependence of X on C, allowing us to measure the effect of X on Y without having to worry about other variables.

 ## Use calculated metrics in the Experimentation panel

+Not all calculated metrics are compatible with the Experimentation panel.
+The Definition of the calculated metric determines its compatibility.

+The Definition can contain any dimensions, metrics, or filters.
+However, only the following functions are supported:

+* Pi
+* Add
+* Subtract
+* Multiply
+* Divide

+Calculated metrics that meet the following criteria can be used in the Experimentation panel:

+* that contain filters in the definition can be used with

+## Use derived metrics in the Experimentation panel

 Refer to this blog post for information on [using derived metrics in the Experimentation panel](https://experienceleaguecommunities.adobe.com/t5/adobe-analytics-blogs/using-derived-metrics-in-cja-s-experimentation-panel/ba-p/593119).